 The County Highway, Planning, and Vector Control offices are all located at the Cass County Highway Department Complex in West Fargo.
 The County Engineer is appointed by the County Board of Commissioners to serve as the department head for all of these operations.

 The Cass County Highway Department is responsible for the efficient planning, design, construction, and maintenance of highways and bridges on the County highway system.
-Cass County is responsible for over 650 miles of County Highways, and about 300 bridges greater than 20 feet in length along with many smaller drainage structures.
+The Cass County highway system consists of 628 miles of roadway covering more than 1,700 square miles and 541 bridges of which 241 span a distance of 20 feet in length or greater.

 Vision: To be recognized as a premier county highway program in the Northern Plain States.